 "We are satisfied with the path traveled and the emotions experienced together, but due to long reflection, the two parties, who act in the general interest of the Olympique de Marseille project, have agreed to put an end to this stage," writes the French club. it's a statement.

 Read also: Jorge Sampaoli is the new coach of Marseille

 Under Sampaoli, Marseille managed to finish second in Ligue 1 last season and qualified directly for the Champions League.

 But, since May, the Argentine coach left a very clear message to the board about his demands in the transfer market.

-«It is necessary to know if there is a possibility of creating a Champions League team.
-Because playing the Champions League is playing against great teams.
-Going to play some games and not being a real part of the competition seems illogical to me, ”said Sampaoli, with a reputation for being very demanding in terms of signings.
+“It is necessary to know if there is a possibility of creating a Champions League team.
+Because playing in the Champions League is playing against great teams.
+Going to play a few games and not being a true part of the competition seems illogical to me," added Sampaoli, with a reputation for being very demanding when it comes to transfers.

 At the moment, Marseille has only signed two central defenders, Samuel Gigot (Spartak Moscow) and the young Isaak Touré (Le Havre).